Lox Enthusiast. Social guru. mantra obsessed.

 I’ve loved to travel for as long as I can remember and will never stop being amazed and humbled by all of the beauty the world has to offer.
 Traveling expands my perspective on the world by being exposed to foreign cultures, unique flavors, and different people.
 As a child, I always looked forward to hearing about my dad’s exciting adventures, especially his time in Taipei, enjoying Din Tai Fung’s homemade soup dumplings!
 Okay I’ll admit it, his stories might have SLIGHTLY sparked my wanderlust (Don’t let this get to your head, dad!).

 Eating well, not necessarily expensive, has been a birthright for me.
 I will always remember my dad’s philosophy that he learned from his mother to keep it simple in the kitchen and that good food can be served anywhere – even if it’s an Italian hole-in-the-wall connected to a gas station.

 No matter where I am, I always practice one key MANTRA: EXPLORE the natural BEAUTY and FLAVORS of the world

-Soon to embark on a new journey in Petach Tikvah, Israel, I am eager to share my foodie wonders from past and future adventures!
-I will miss my hummus hotspot in Tel Aviv, Shlomo & Doron, but I am eager to scope out Petach Tikvah’s hummus scene!
+Soon to embark on a new journey in Haifa, Israel, I am eager to share my foodie wonders from past and future adventures!
+I will miss my hummus hotspot in Tel Aviv, Shlomo & Doron, but I am eager to scope out Haifa’s hummus scene!
 Don’t worry, once I find it, I’ll tell about the most delicious humshuka (hummus topped with shakshuka), as well as about every stop along the way!

 Thanks for following along; I hope you’re as excited as I am!